shubhamgrg04/awesome-diagramming/README.md

 - **Sequence diagram** - to visualize interaction between different components in a sequential order
 - **System architecture diagram** - to visualize system architecture
 - **ER diagram** - to visualize data models
-- **Gantt digram** - used for project planning and timeline estimation
+- **Gantt diagram** - used for project planning and timeline estimation

 ### **Factors to consider before choosing the diagramming tool**